hrkd/docker-wordpress-scss-es2015/README.md

 docker-compose up
 ```

-then open http://localhost:8888 no browser.
+then open http://localhost:8888 on browser.